 What’s your niche?
 What’s your USP?
 Questions that any article about blogging will force you to answer.
 And I do think rightly so.

 Do I really have to have one?

-That’s because my main focus on here isn’t about motherhood or parenting.
-Yes, I enjoy sharing things that B loves and wears and I’ll continue to share that content, but I still feel the same as I did from the start – I don’t really want him to feature much on here or on my socials.
-So, I’m pretty sure that in itself counts me out of being a mummy blogger anyway!
+That’s also because my main focus on here isn’t motherhood or parenting.
+Yes, I talk about my journey to single motherhood and I enjoy sharing things that B loves and wears and I’ll continue to share that content, but I still feel the same as I did from the start – I don’t really want him to feature much on here or on my socials.
+So, does that in itself counts me out of being a mummy blogger anyway..?